KKNecmi/DupeLibrary/README.md

 | `PistonShulkerDupe` | Duplicates shulker boxes when pistons push | Enabled       |
 | `AnvilDropDupe`     | Duplicates items hit by falling anvils     | Enabled       |

-More modules can be added in the future!
+More dupes will be added in the future!
+We are open to opinions.

 ---